Mai Chau Vietnam

 The area is excellent for light trekking and cycling.
 Discover the picturesque valleys and rice terraces and the many small villages with their cheerful inhabitants.
 Stop for a while and enjoy a drink and a snack.

 It is becoming a popular destination for travellers, being only a three and a half hour journey by car from central Hanoi.
-It offers the complete contrast to the hustle and bustle of the city, a perfect spot where to escape.
+It offers a complete contrast to the hustle and bustle of the city, a perfect spot where to escape.

 What to do in Mai Chau Vietnam